 A fistula is an abnormal connection between two organs.
-In the case of Crohn's disease, the inflammation is deep and penetrates through the intestinal wall and continues to burrow into neighboring organs.
-A fistula always begins on the intestinal side and can may invade anything in its path.
+In the case of Crohn’s disease, the inflammation is deep and penetrates through the intestinal wall and continues to burrow into neighboring organs.
+A fistula always begins on the intestinal side and can invade anything in its path.
 Fistulous tracts can occur between the intestines and the adjacent urinary bladder, other parts of the bowel, the vagina, or a fistula may just empty into the abdominal cavity resulting in a fluid collection.
-Fluid collections can often be seen on a CT scan and they can become infected.
-This fluid collection is known as an abscess.
+Fluid collections can often be seen on a CT scan and they can become infected – this is called an abscess.
 Ulcerative colitis, however, rarely penetrates the intestinal wall and fistula and abscess are not typical.

 How is IBD Diagnosed?